 - Sentencing will depend on the details of your case and whether or not you’re a first-time offender.

-- The most common sentencing guidelines include either no probation, depending on the BAC and District Court we reside in, or 6-12-month probation and 0-60 hours of community service, but up to 120 hours.
+- The most common sentencing guidelines include either no probation, depending on the BAC and the District Court we reside in, or 6-12 months of probation and 0-60 hours of community service, but up to 120 hours.

 Note/Callout Box: The severity of your sentencing for a Michigan OWI arrest may vary depending on the judge and court location.
-For instance, Allegan County tends to be more lenient on sentences than Ottawa County, Walker District Court, Montcalm County and the 63rd District Court.
+For instance, Allegan County tends to be more lenient on sentences than Ottawa County, the Walker District Court, Montcalm County, and the 63rd District Court.

 What else do I need to know?